 B2B EDI Runtime Content:

-These are the objects and configuration data required for runtime of an EDI scenario.
+These are the objects and configuration data required at runtime of an EDI scenario.
 These include Control Key Information (SAP delivered) and EDI messages versions which are used by the converter for transforming EDI to XML and vice versa.
 Additionally, XSDs which can be used to create EDI service interface objects are also delivered with the runtime content.

 Prerequisites for B2B Integration Cockpit Post Installation: